 When books like Writers & Lovers present the unique struggles of the modern twentysomething, it's an opportunity to move us in the right direction in providing the empathy and support they need.
 The betterment of twentysomethings, in effect, means the betterment of our society as a whole, and there really is a lot on the plates of the modern new adult, which isn't often recognized.

 - Such a Fun Age presents the unique struggles of a modern Black American twentysomething, even going so far as to discuss how to ask a prospective employer about medical insurance option.

 - And the grief that permeates Writers & Lovers also reminded me of Wild (the book / the movie).

 - I also encourage you to think about or journal about what was difficult about coming of age into adulthood for you, or as some twentysomethings and listen to their perspectives.

-If you liked this Writers & Lovers review of Lily King’s book, sign up to receive The Literary Lifestyle emails for free.
-Each week, I’ll send you a FREE *cozy* email with themed book + lifestyle pairings to make your reading life easier & more fun.
+If you liked this Writers & Lovers review of Lily King's book, sign up to receive The Literary Lifestyle emails for free.
+I'll send you *cozy* emails with themed book + lifestyle pairings to make your reading life easier & more fun.
 It’s like Reading Rainbow for women!